 Fiscal Yea Fiscal Year Ended September 30,

-2016 2015 2014
+2017 2016 2015

 Effective Rate Reconciliation

 U.S. federal tax rate 35.0% 35.0% 35.0%

-State income taxes, net 1.3 2.5 2.1
+State income taxes, net 1.3 1.3 2.5

-Foreign taxes (1.7) (2.4) (1.4)
+Foreign taxes 0.6 (1.7) (2.4)

-Tax audit settlements 0.1 (2.6) (2.3)
+Tax audit settlements - 0.1 (2.6)

-Valuation allowance (0.6) 0.4 (2.4)
+Valuation allowance 0.5 (0.6) 0.4

-Domestic tax credits (1.5) (1.3) (0.4)
+Domestic tax credits (4.2) (1.5) (1.3)

-Manufacturing deduction (3.0) (2.8) (2.2)
+Manufacturing deduction (2.8) (3.0) (2.8)

+Share-based compensation (1.3) -

-Other, net 0.5 1.6 0.6
+Other, net 1.8 0.5 1.6

-30.1% 30.4% 29.0%
+30.9% 30.1% 30.4%

+During fiscal 2017, the Company recorded discrete tax benefits of \$20.1 million (4.9% of pre-tax income), which included benefits related to excess tax benefit from share-based compensation, provision to return adjustments for federal, state, and foreign jurisdictions, tax reserve releases due to expiration of statutes of limitations and other resolutions, and releases of valuation allowances on deferred tax assets for federal capital loss and state net operating loss carryforwards.
 During fiscal 2016, the Company recorded discrete tax benefits of \$7.5 million (2.4% of pre-tax income), which included benefits related to the reinstatement of the U.S. research and development tax credit for periods prior to fiscal 2016, provision to return adjustments for federal, state, and foreign jurisdictions, and tax reserve releases due to expiration of statutes of limitations.
 During fiscal 2015, the Company recorded discrete tax benefits of \$13.8 million (4.2% of pre-tax income), which included benefits related to the reinstatement of the U.S. research and development tax credit for periods prior to fiscal 2015 and settlement of audits and expiration of statutes of limitations.
-During fiscal 2014, the Company recorded discrete tax benefits of \$25.7 million (6.0% of pre-tax income), which included settlement of audits, changes in filing positions taken in prior years, expiration of statutes of limitations and future realization of losses previously unbenefited.
+During fiscal 2015, the Company recorded discrete tax benefits of \$13.8 million (4.2% of pre-tax income), which included benefits related to the reinstatement of the U.S. research and development tax credit for periods prior to fiscal 2015 and settlement of audits and expiration of statutes of limitations.